BUZZ-Blimps/AttackingBlimp/Fall 2023/UDP-ROS2 Bridge Protocol.md

 # Protocol Documentation for UDP-ROS2 Bridge

 **MISC**:
+- IMPORTANT: We gave Teensy support for Float64, which is 8 bytes. ```float```s take up 4 bytes and ```double```s take up 8.
+However, people seemed worried that using doubles would take up too much space.
+IF YOU HAVE ISSUES WITH IT (program running out of space or too slow), consider swapping to Float32.
 - UDPHandler telling ESP to create UDP connection:
     - "C" + [2 digit number of length of wifi_ssid] + [wifi_ssid] + [2 digit number of length of wifi_password] + [wifi_password] + [2 digit number of length of bridgeIP] + [bridgeIP] + [1 digit number of length of UDP_port] + [UDP_port]
 - Teensy msg to esp starting with "E": contains UDP connection info